3-2-1 Newsletter (3-19-2020)

 I. One decision you need to make to successfully prepare for retirement

-Well-established research indicates there are a number of key decisions that have a significant impact on financial security in retirement.
+Well-established research indicates many key decisions significantly impact financial security in retirement.

 We’ll look at one of these decisions for our action item this week and reveal a new one each week.

-The completion of these tasks are critical to retiring, and failing to make the decision will put retirement at risk.
+Completing these tasks is critical to retiring, and failing to make the decision will put retirement at risk.

 This week’s decision: When and how to retire.